 Pigeons & doves:

 The incubation period can vary from 4-6 days up to 4 weeks.
-The clinical signs depend on factors including immune and vaccinal status, exposure route and dose and the particular strain of virus.
+Clinical signs depend on factors including immune and vaccination status, exposure route and dose and the particular strain of virus involved.

-The most common clinical signs (symptoms) include depression, polyuria (increased urination), and watery/haemorrhagic (bloody) or green diarrhoea, torticollis (twisting of the head and neck), ataxia (loss of balance), limb/wing paralysis and death.
+The most common clinical signs include depression, green watery or bloody diarrhoea, torticollis (twisting of the head and neck), ataxia (loss of balance), limb/wing paralysis and large numbers of sudden and unexplained deaths in a naïve flock.
 If infected during moulting, feather development may also be affected leading to fragile or deformed feathers.

 Poultry and game birds:

-The clinical signs of Newcastle disease include mortality, reduced appetite and difficulty eating, head and muscle tremors, incoordination/ataxia, torticollis, polyuria, polydipsia (increased water intake), respiratory signs, diarrhoea (which may be green), reduced egg production and abnormal (size, shape and/or colour) eggs.
+The clinical signs of Newcastle disease include sudden high levels of unexplained mortality, lethargic and unresponsive birds, reduced appetite and difficulty eating, head and muscle tremors, ataxia, torticollis, increased water intake (usually the first sign observed), mouth breathing, green watery faeces or diarrhoea, sudden dramatic drop in egg production and abnormal egg appearance (size, shape, texture and/or colour).

-PPMV-1 is known to be shed by infected birds through the respiratory and gastrointestinal tract (bodily fluids, such as saliva, and droppings).
+PPMV-1 is known to be shed by infected birds through the respiratory and gastrointestinal tract via bodily fluids, such as saliva and through droppings.

 Direct contact: birds may become infected through direct contact with bodily fluids and droppings of infected birds.
 In the wild, the main route of disease transmission between birds is faecal-oral (consumption of food contaminated with bird droppings).

-Indirect contact: birds may also become infected through the indirect spread of virus particles through the movement of fomites (objects or people contaminated by infectious material).
-These could include food and water, clothing and footwear, equipment and vehicles.
+Indirect contact: birds may also become infected through the indirect spread of virus particles through the movement of contaminated objects or people (e.g. contaminated food or water, clothing/footwear, hands, equipment such as drinkers/feeders or vehicles).

 Distribution and origin

-At present, PPMV-1 has a widespread distribution.
-The virus was first identified in pigeons in the Middle East in the late 1970s, and subsequently spread across the Middle East to Europe, Japan, North America and South Africa throughout the 1980s.
+At present, PPMV-1 is known to have a widespread distribution.
+The virus was first identified in pigeons in the Middle East during the late 1970s, and subsequently spread into Europe, Japan, North America and South Africa throughout the 1980s.

 In Europe, outbreaks of PPMV-1 began in feral pigeons in the east of the continent before spreading westwards through both captive and feral pigeons, and Eurasian collared doves (Streptopelia decaocto).
-PPMV-1 was first detected in GB in 1983 as part of the spread of the panzootic in racing pigeons, and is still detected regularly in racing and feral pigeons and doves.
-Hence, PPMV-1 is now considered to be endemic (i.e. established) in wild/feral pigeons in Great Britain.
+PPMV-1 was first detected in Great Britain (GB) in 1983, when the virus spread within racing pigeons, and is still detected regularly in racing and feral pigeons and doves.
+Hence, PPMV-1 is now considered to be endemic (i.e. established) in wild/feral pigeons in GB.